Healthcare in Egypt

 The national language of Egypt is Arabic, however tourists will find English commonly spoken.
 Banknotes, road signs, shop frontages and even many day-to-day spoken words will be in English, and learning English is a part of many Egyptians’ education.
 Tourists oughtn’t face any difficulty in conversing with locals in English, even if it is patchy.
 If you need something important translated, ask at your hotel.

-Many tourists will visit Egypt for their ancient culture.
+Many tourists will visit Egypt for its ancient culture.
 The country has been variously conquered by Alexander the Great, the Romans, the Ottomans and the Arabs, and was briefly under colonial rule from Great Britain.
 There remain traces of these cultures in many aspects of Egyptian life, but the most prevalent is Muslim culture.
 If you’re inexperienced, it’s a good idea to read up on how to behave in Islamic countries.
 Knowledge of local customs, such as when to remove one’s shoes, how to greet people and how to eat, can go a long way.
 This is more important if you are staying as a guest in a local’s home.

 Egyptian cuisine is diverse and lauded around the world.
 As with eating anywhere, make sure meat is cooked thoroughly and that you avoid food that has been left out, particularly uncovered, for any length of time.

-Taxis are best booked through reliable firms but are normally subject to the same poor traffic as any other car.
+Taxis are best booked through reliable firms but are normally subject to the same traffic as any other car.

 Trains are reasonably priced and run long distances across country.
 It’s advisable to travel in first or second class, and shorter lines are unlikely to offer air-conditioned trains.
 Therefore, for the sake of comfort, train travel is best used to cover greater distances.

-The FCO have advised that there have been a number of very serious rail crashes recently.
+The FCDO have advised that there have been a number of very serious rail crashes recently.
 While there is no caution a passenger can take to protect against this, it is worth bearing in mind when considering your travel options.